-Especially here in the north winter takes up most of the year, which means snow and cold are a big part of life outdoors.
+Especially here in the north, winter takes up most of the year, which means snow and cold are a big part of the life outdoors.
 This is why we asked our best bushcraft warriors to teach the rest of us about the secrets of winter camping!
 We gained such valuable knowledge that we wanted to share it with you as well.
 The boot camp was divided into three stages: camping and sleeping, clothing, and nutrition.
 So, let’s look at what we learned and what we should all take into consideration on our wintry outdoor excursions.

 Planning for a winter hike